vonneudeck/wally-wiki/Linux-install.md

 If you plan to use the CLI version only, then only `libusb` is required.

 ### 1.1 Arch and its derivatives (Manjaro, Antergos, ...)
+Note: There is an [Aur Package](https://aur.archlinux.org/packages/zsa-wally/) available now, courtesy of @synaptiko
 ```bash
 sudo pacman -S gtk3 webkit2gtk libusb
 ```